aotr/minu/readme.md

 ## Contributing

 Contributions to Minu are welcome!
 Whether it's reporting issues, submitting fixes, or proposing new features, we appreciate your input and encourage collaboration to make Minu even better.

----

-Minu is open-source and freely available for personal and commercial use.
-For more information, support, and documentation, please visit the [Minu GitHub repository](#).